 If you believe that the strike was issued without cause, you can appeal the strike on your account.

-If membership is terminated on a channel because of termination by the channel, removal from the YouTube Partner Program, or as a result of abuse, fraud or breach of our terms or policies, all active paying members will get a refund of their last month's payment.
+If membership is terminated on a channel because of termination by the channel, all active paying members will get a refund of their last payment.
+Other refundable reasons include removal from the YouTube Partner Program or as a result of abuse, fraud, or breach of our terms or policies.
 The channel's share of the revenue to be refunded will be deducted from the channel.